 Philosophical thought is an interesting thing.
 We all participate in it whether or not we use fancy words like “ontological” or “metaphysical.”
 Each of us has a steadfast view of reality that is part of a larger cultural atmosphere.
+Let’s begin with a brief overview of the eras of reasoning.
+This will give context to some pivotal concepts concerning symbolism & spirituality.

 What does this change in philosophical thought mean for Christians?